leonardr/olipy/README.md

 ```
 from olipy.ebooks import EbooksQuotes
+from olipy import corpora
-data = open("olipy/data/44269.txt.utf-8").read().decode("utf8")
+data = corpora.words.literature.fiction.pride_and_prejudice
-for quote in EbooksQuotes().quotes_in(data):
+for quote in EbooksQuotes().quotes_in(data['text']):
     print(quote)
-# informed his audience that not many men  eminent in literature have been born
-# acquired an unnatural preference for the country, and not only held
-# scarcely  greater than that.
+# They attacked him  in various ways--with barefaced
+# An invitation to dinner
-# Otherwise, except
+# Mrs. Bennet
 # ...
 ```